 For people who don't find joint pain relief from oral or topical medications, the doctor can inject a steroid medication (which may be combined with a local anesthetic) directly into the joint every three months to four months.
-Steroid injections are most commonly used in patients with arthritis, joint disease, or inflammation.
-Research still has not confirmed whether this procedure is effective, and it can have side effects; if steroid injections mask an injury, you could overuse the joint and damage it even further.
+Steroid injections are most commonly used in patients with arthritis, joint disease, or tendinitis.
+The procedure is effective, but in most situations the effect be temporary.
+It can also have side effects; if steroid injections mask an injury, you could overuse the joint and damage it even further.

 Other injection options include:

 - Removing fluid from the joint (and is often done in connection with a steroid injection)

 - Injections of hyaluronan, a synthetic version of the natural joint fluid.
 This is used to treat osteoarthritis

 You can work with a physical therapist to strengthen the muscles around the joint, stabilize the joint, and improve your range of motion.
 The therapist will use techniques such as ultrasound, heat or cold therapy, electrical nerve stimulation, and manipulation.